Major Work Activity C – Installs air and material handling systems

 install seismic restraints |

-- fasteners include: screws, inserts, rivets, glue, welds, anchors
+- fasteners: screws, inserts, rivets, glue, welds, anchors

-- supports and bases include: gussets, riser clamps, inertia bases, housekeeping pads, equipment rails
+- supports and bases: gussets, riser clamps, inertia bases, housekeeping pads, equipment rails

-- trade standards include: SMACNA, CWB, NBC, AHJ, NFPA
+- standards: SMACNA, CWB, NBC, AHJ, NFPA, industry

 Knowledge